ChaiChengXun2/HuntressCTF-Writeup/README.md

 ## Writeups

-Thank you John Hammond and Huntress Labs for hosting such an amazing event.
+I want to give a huge shoutout to Huntress Labs, John Hammond, and everyone who made the Huntress CTF 2023 an unforgettable experience of learning and bonding. 🙌